-Shop Quotes from up to 8 Pre-qualified Companies!
+Shop Quotes from up to 7 Prequalified Companies!

-Are you in the market for a major medical policy?
-Perhaps your employer has recently reduced or even dropped your coverage?
-If so, you are undoubtedly looking for an affordable, individual or family health care plan.
+Are you in need of a major medical policy?
+Has your employer reduced or even dropped your coverage?
+If so, you are no doubt looking for an affordable, individual or family health care plan.

 The goal is to ensure the best fit for you and your family!

 Prior to the Affordable Care Act, you shopped for individual insurance on the basis of benefits you wanted and could afford.
 You might have had an option to choose an office visit copay that was exempt from the deductible, prescription drug coverage, or coverage for pregnancy, just to name a few.
 Your premium was based on your coverage, your age, and your pre-existing conditions.
 Today, premiums are still determined by your age and pre-existing conditions, but the third factor is your income.
 Basic benefits are the same across all major medical plans.
 They must all include the following to be compliant with ACA requirements.

 - Lab work